GR

 - 33

 The Master of Arts (M.A.) in Sociology at St. John’s University fosters the development of critical thinking, analytical, and research skills alongside an understanding of sociological theory and urban and global perspectives.
 Our course offerings reflect the breadth of areas of specialization within the discipline.
 Our program emphasizes the study of racial, class, and gender inequality; community and urban development; and globalization and social movements, allowing you to choose a general course of study that fits your interests and career goals.
-Moreover, our program offers you the possibility of choosing a concentration in either The Global City and Social Justice or Confronting Inequalities, or to develop a master’s thesis project, to help you get the most out of your graduate study.
+Moreover, our program offers you the possibility of developing a master's thesis project.

 As a master's student in Sociology at St. John's, you may be eligible for pathways to doctoral study at the University of South Florida, Utah State University, and Wayne State University.